BitCANN/bitcann-contracts/README.md

 #### DomainFactory

 The DomainFactory burns the auctionNFT and issues 3 new NFTs [DomainNFTs](#domainnfts).
-It verifies that the actionNFT input is atleast 1 day old.
+It verifies that the actionNFT input is at least 1 day old.
 It also attaches the tokenAmount from auctionNFT to the authorized contract's thread.

 Transaction Structure:
 | # | Inputs | Outputs |